TezosTaqueria/taqueria/taqueria-plugin-archetype/README.md

 This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK

-Docker is used under the hood to provide a self contained environment for Archetype to prevent the need for it to be installed on the user's local machine.
+Docker is used under the hood to provide a self contained environment for Archetype to prevent the need for it to be installed on the user's local machine